 It’s not possible to control every factor that goes into your eligibility and your interest rate for a small business loan.
 But there are some things that you can do to reduce your overall credit risk to lenders.

-Many business lenders not only look at your business credit history but also at your personal credit score.
+As mentioned before, some business lenders look at your business credit history, many review personal credit scores, and some check both.
 This is because you might need to provide a personal guarantee in case your business can’t repay the debt.

 Start by checking your personal and business credit reports and look for areas where you can improve.
 Then work to address those issues directly.
 A few examples include paying down high credit card balances, getting caught up on late payments, and avoiding unnecessary debt.
 Make sure your business is up to date on business taxes as well.
 (Tax liens may appear on business credit reports.)